 What time of year do pests show up?

-If you’re having trouble with a pest, or you’ve had similar trouble the same time each year, please let us know!
+Here in South Florida, a wide variety of pests pop up throughout the year due to our warm climate.
+If you’re having trouble with a pest, or you’ve had similar trouble at the same time each year, please let us know!